adapt0/smartplug/doc/upgrading.md

 ## Begin Configuration

-On receiving a UDP announcement we can begin to establish a TCP connection on port 41234.
-This TCP connection only seems to respond to the `/beginConfigRequest` command. `beginConfigRequest` triggers the device to establish a WebSocket connection to the indicated web server on port 17273 with the path `/gnws`.
+On receiving a UDP announcement, we can begin to establish a TCP connection on port 41234.
+This TCP connection only seems to respond to the `/beginConfigRequest` command. `/beginConfigRequest` triggers the device to establish a WebSocket connection to the indicated web server on port 17273 with the path `/gnws`.

 ```
 // ... establish TCP connection ...